d-smith/rapids-rivers-ponds/readme.md

 --parameters ParameterKey=Stage,ParameterValue=dev \
 ParameterKey=KMSKeyAlias,ParameterValue=alias/MyKey
 ```
-To deploy the control plane:
+To deploy the control plane (from one of the implementation directories):

 ```console
 cd control-plane